PSŻ Poznań

 Poznańskie Stowarzyszenie Żużlowe (Poznań Speedway Association) is a Polish speedway team based in Poznań who currently race in Polish Speedway Second League (2.
 Liga).
 The club have never ridden in the Polish top division.
 Their nickname is "The Scorpions" (pol.
 Skorpiony).

 Stadium

 The "Stadion Golęcin" is located on ulica Warmińska 1.
 It contains 6,250 seats.
 The track is 345 metres long and has a granite surface.
-The track record was made by Marcus Birkemose (66.27 sec on 5 September 2020).
+The currently track record belongs to Marcus Birkemose with 66.27 seconds achieved on 5 September 2020.